Zeex/samp-server-cli/README.md

 -------------

-You can define the root directory by setting `SAMP_SERVER_ROOT` (see below) and run the server from anywhere, which is convenient during development.
+You can define the root directory by setting `SAMP_SERVER_ROOT` (see below) and run the server from anywhere.
 If you're working on a plugin and want to test it, you just do:

 ```
 samp-server-cli -d ./path/to/plugin.so
 ```

-By default `samp-server-cli` uses the "bare" gamemode that ships with the server (`gamemodes/bare.pwn`).
+By default `samp-server-cli` uses the "bare" gamemode (`gamemodes/bare.pwn`).

-If you are writing a small script that tests some code snippet:
+If you want to test some code snippet that you compiled to `somescript.amx` simply run:

 ```
-samp-server-cli -g ./awesomescript.amx
+samp-server-cli -g ./somescript
 ```

 (the `.amx` part should be omitted)